futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 The system architecture is as follows and it consists of the following components.
 * The storage layer provides document APIs so that we could storage data with data type information, table schemas, and secondary indexes into it.
 * On the top of the storage layer, we have SQL executor, which could run separately on different hosts or the same host of the storage layer.
-* There is a SQL coordinator so that it could manage catalog, index, and data type updates on k2 storage nodes.
+* There is a SQL coordinator so that it could manage catalog, index, and schema updates on k2 storage nodes.

 ![Architecture](./images/K2SqlSystemArchitecture01.png)